MTG Corporate Website Privacy Policy

 • If a recipient is not located in a country with an adequate level of data protection according to the European Commission, we either have concluded a contract with this recipient in which we agree on rules to make sure the recipient takes adequate care of your personal data (EU Standard Contractual Clauses developed by the European Commission) or we rely on binding corporate rules of a group of undertakings or enterprises that have been approved by a supervisory authority.

-Apart from the main possible recipients mentioned above, the following categories of recipients can receive personal data from us, only if necessary for the specific case: financial and IT services; host providers; providers of data rooms for M&A transactions; potential buyers or sellers of an M&A transaction; external financial and legal advisors and auditors; courts or governmental authorities that legally legitimately oblige us (e.g., through subpoenas, court orders, governmental requests or search warrants) to disclose data.
+Apart from the main possible recipients mentioned above, the following categories of recipients can receive personal data from us, only if necessary for the specific case: financial and IT services; host providers; providers of data rooms for M&A transactions; potential buyers or sellers of an M&A transaction; external financial and legal advisors and auditors; courts or governmental authorities that legally legitimately oblige us (e.g., through subpoenas, court orders, governmental requests or search warrants) to disclose data; providers for streaming live events.

 You can find details on which recipients and categories of recipients are involved in the processing of personal data under Section VI.